jahetzler/jahetzler.github.io/Obtusa/obtusapopgen.md

 ## Sequence mapping

 The amplicon sequences are mapped to their reference genes using the bowtie2 alignment tool.<br/>
-Reference genes used in this analysis were exracted a denovo assembly of Orchomenella obtusa from a WGS run for the [High throughput sequencing of non-model organisms](https://www.nord.no/no/aktuelt/kalender/Sider/PhD-course-High-throughput-sequencing-of-non-model-organisms-DR425F-2017.aspx) course at Nord university.
+Reference genes used in this analysis were exracted a denovo assembly of Orchomenella obtusa from a shotgun WGS run from the [High throughput sequencing of non-model organisms](https://www.nord.no/no/aktuelt/kalender/Sider/PhD-course-High-throughput-sequencing-of-non-model-organisms-DR425F-2017.aspx) course at Nord university. <br/>

 ### Create reference sequence index
-Create index reference files for bowtie2 alignment.
+Firstly we need to create an index reference files for the bowtie2 alignment.

 [reference.fasta](reference.fasta) contains COI and 18S reference sequence.